 All women training programme in Pune, India.
-A total of 400 woman participated in workshops at the Vasantdada Sugar Institute, in Pune.
+A total of 400 women participated in workshops at the Vasantdada Sugar Institute.

 Beyond the tools and knowledge, [the women] discovered something more – their own capacity to learn, experiment and make decisions regarding the way they would do things in the field.